Nuclear fallout: Global fallout

-After the detonation of a weapon at or above the fallout-free altitude (an air burst), fission products, un-fissioned nuclear material, and weapon residues vaporized by the heat of the fireball condense into a suspension of particles 10 nm to 20 µm in diameter.
+After the detonation of a weapon at or above the fallout-free altitude (an air burst), fission products, un-fissioned nuclear material, and weapon residues vaporized by the heat of the fireball condense into a suspension of particles 10 nm to 20 μm in diameter.
 This size of particulate matter, lifted to the stratosphere, may take months or years to settle, and may do so anywhere in the world.
-Its radioactive characteristics increase the statistical cancer risk.
-Elevated atmospheric radioactivity remains measurable after the widespread nuclear testing of the 1950s.
+Its radioactive characteristics increase the statistical cancer risk, with up to 2.4 million people having died by 2020 from the measurable elevated atmospheric radioactivity after the widespread nuclear weapons testing of the 1950s, peaking in 1963 (the Bomb pulse).
+Levels reached about 0.15 mSv per year worldwide, or about 7% of average background radiation dose from all sources, and has slowly decreased since, with natural background radiation levels being around 1 mSv.

 Radioactive fallout has occurred around the world; for example, people have been exposed to iodine-131 from atmospheric nuclear testing.
 Fallout accumulates on vegetation, including fruits and vegetables.
 Starting from 1951 people may have gotten exposure, depending on whether they were outside, the weather, and whether they consumed contaminated milk, vegetables or fruit.
 Exposure can be on an intermediate time scale or long term.
 The intermediate time scale results from fallout that has been put into the troposphere and ejected by precipitation during the first month.
 Long-term fallout can sometimes occur from deposition of tiny particles carried in the stratosphere.
 By the time that stratospheric fallout has begun to reach the earth, the radioactivity is very much decreased.
 Also, after a year it is estimated that a sizable quantity of fission products move from the northern to the southern stratosphere.
 The intermediate time scale is between 1 and 30 days, with long term fallout occurring after that.